 There are now four swabbing robots at Moerdijk, the last two installations having been completed in early 2016.

-The original 125kg prototype model is still running successfully at almost 99.9% uptime efficiency but the other three lines are equipped with the smaller, 25kg production version.
+The original 125-kilo prototype model is still running successfully at almost 99.9 per cent uptime efficiency but the other three lines are equipped with the smaller, 25-kilo production version.

 Having successfully proved that the prototype worked as required, the robot has been optimised to include a series of weight saving measures and additional features, including a redesigned spraying arm.

 Not only is the robot significantly smaller but so is the beam that carries it, as well as the cage.
 A cleaner design has been created, incorporating a new design of flow sensor, several parking places, left and right swabbing configurations and the possibility to observe the process from the IS machine operator's room.
-"We are now completely satisfied with this version and decided to install it on the other lines" says Bernard Vorspel.
+"We are now completely satisfied with this version and decided to install it on the other lines," says Bernard Vorspel.

 The robust design created is expected to operate at optimal efficiency for at least 10 years, the only equipment items likely to require replacement every five years or so being the cable and hoses.

 The spraying installation, linear track etc are described as being state-of-the-art and very hard wearing to accommodate the challenging conditions encountered at the hot end.

-Several commercially available swabbing compounds have been proved to operate successfully with the installation to accommodate the preferences of different glassworks.
-The robot has allowed the glassmaker to save more than 75% of lubricant when compared to conventional manual swabbing methods, as well as much faster application times, important environmental benefits via less airborne pollution and better health and safety conditions for machine operators thanks to the need for less interaction with the forming machine.
+Several commercially available

+swabbing compounds have been proved to operate successfully with the installation to accommodate the preferences of different glassworks.

+The robot has allowed the glassmaker to save more than 75 per cent of lubricant when compared to conventional manual swabbing methods, as well as much faster application times, important environmental benefits due to less airborne pollution and better health and safety conditions for machine operators thanks to the need for less interaction with the forming machine.

-There is also the benefit of consistent spraying of the same lubricant layer thickness on mould blanks, avoiding production losses during swabbing cycles and providing valuable material savings.
+There is also the benefit of consistent spraying of the same lubricant layer thickness on mould

+Heye works with Carib Glassworks to double production capacity blanks, avoiding production losses during swabbing cycles and providing valuable material savings.
 Impressively, four mould halves can be sprayed in less than one second.
 Furthermore, the use of robots can provide important labour savings, enabling operators to concentrate on optimisation and defect correction.